sifulan-access-federation/ifirexman-training/README.md

   - **RKE-MASTER (Master Node)**
     - 3 VM (4 vCPUs, 8GB RAM, 25GB Storage, Rocky Linux 8.6)
   - **RKE-WORKER (Worker Node)**
-    - 3 VM (>=8 vCPUs, >=16GB RAM, 50GB Storage, 100GB Data, Rocky Linux 8.6)
+    - 3 VM (>=8 vCPUs, >=16GB RAM, 50GB Storage, 100GB Data (separate virtual disk), Rocky Linux 8.6)

-- Rocky Linux should be installed minimally (without GUI) on all nodes.
+- The Rocky Linux should be installed minimally (without GUI) on all nodes.

 - The storage for the OS and Data (in the case of RKE-WORKER) should be on separate virtual disks.